 Take off the cover and conduct a visual inspection of your unit to check if anything like leaves or insects are stuck to it, and remove them.
 Clean up the area around the outdoor condenser unit as well.
 For cleaning up the outdoor unit, follow the safety guidelines and cleaning instructions on the warranty manual.

 For central cooling systems, have a thorough look at your thermostat.
 Let JD’s Plumbing Plumbing Heating & Air Conditioning conduct a professional AC and furnace inspection and ensure its proper working.
 We can also suggest you go for a new programmable thermostat.

 Leakages in the ductwork lead to loss of cool air.
 This makes homeowners frustrated as they face an inadequate supply of cool air, and as a result, they keep decreasing the temperature on the thermostat without much effect.
 This makes the energy costs shoot up.
 The best way to avoid such a scenario is to get the exposed ductwork fixed with the help of certified HVAC professionals who will ensure that your system throws in cool air without loss through possible leakages.

 The drain line is present in both central cooling and wall-mounted split air condition systems.
 For central systems, the drain line is by the indoor cooling coil above the furnace in the basement.
 For wall-mounted indoor units, it’s a very visible drain pipe going out of your unit.
 In both cases, make sure it is not clogged, so that water for condensation effectively gets drained out without affecting the cooling performance.

-Vents in central cooling systems get coated with the debris throughout the season.
+Vents in central cooling and HVAC systems get coated with debris throughout the season.
 Conduct an inspection of the vents around your house and check for possible blockages.
 Also, remove items like toys or furniture from in front of the vents for optimal airflow.